Elias Molee

 Elias Molee, sometimes self-styled elias molee, (January 3, 1845 – September 27, 1928) was an American journalist, philologist and linguist.

 Background

 Elias Molee was born in Muskego, Wisconsin, the son of John Evenson Molie and Anne Jacobson Einong.
 The original spelling of the family name was Molie.
-His father emigrated from Tinn in the province of Telemark, Norway in 1839 and was an early farmer in Muskego.
+His father emigrated from Tinn Municipality in the county of Telemark, Norway in 1839 and was an early farmer in Muskego.

 In 1906, while publishing his second book on teutonish, he lived in Tacoma, Washington.